Relintai/pandemonium_engine_docs/usage/math/vectors_advanced.md

 ![](img/tutovec12.png)

-For 3D math, Godot provides a `Plane` built-in type that handles this.
+For 3D math, Pandemonium provides a `Plane` built-in type that handles this.

 Basically, N and D can represent any plane in space, be it for 2D or 3D